EtheaDev/VCLThemeSelector/README.md

 ## Compatibility ##

-**VCLThemeSelector** and **VCLThemeSelectorLauncher** are compatible from Delphi XE5 to 10.3, with some differences to High-DPI support.
+**VCLThemeSelector** and **VCLThemeSelectorLauncher** are compatible from Delphi XE5 to 11, with some differences to High-DPI support.

-**ModernAppDemo** is compatible with Delphi 10.3, Delphi 10.2 and Delphi 10.1 (with 10.1 png stream format of pictures inside biolife.xml are incompatible: use an old biolife.xml file).
+**ModernAppDemo** is compatible with Delphi Delphi 11, 10.4, 10.3, 10.2 and 10.1 (notice: 10.1 png stream format of pictures inside biolife.xml are incompatible: use an old biolife.xml file).

 ## Release Notes ##

+16 Feb 2022
+- Added italian translation
+- SetEditorStyleAttributes to assign required/readonly attributes to edit controls
+- Added pixelsperinch when storing font
+- Added RegisterThemeAttributes to interface to add personal Styles

 19 Oct 2021
 - Replaced "Windows11 Light" and "Windows11 Dark" Styles with "Windows11 Modern Light" and "Windows11 Modern Dark"